 The certificate must be provided to the Academic Assistant within two (2) working days of the date the student returns to the College following their absence.
 The certificate must explicitly state that the student was unable to attend a class or classes on the date or dates of the absence.
 The certificate will only be valid for the class or classes missed on the date or dates listed on the certificate.
-Late certificates will not be accepted.
 Certificates must have the practice or business name and address, Chiropractor or Doctor's name and signature.
 Chiropractic Centre and Wellness Certificates are issued by authorised staff in the Chiropractic Centre and through the College counselling service.
+Students may also apply for an Excused Absence in the case of a serious illness of a close family member if they provide the same evidence.

-Students may also apply for an Excused Absence in advance when representing New Zealand or the College in a sporting or other event or in the case of bereavement.
-Evidence is required and the Excused Absence must be applied for through the Vice President Academics before the actual absence.
+advance when representing at a national or international sporting or other event or in the case of bereavement or.
+Evidence is required and the Excused Absence must be applied for through the Associate Dean of Academics before the actual absence.